Comparison

 The higher dose of Wegovy (2.4 mg vs. Ozempic's maximum 2 mg) is an important distinction.
 The STEP clinical trials that demonstrated 14.9% average body weight loss used the 2.4 mg dose.
 While Ozempic at 2 mg also produces meaningful weight loss, it has not been studied at 2.4 mg, and the weight loss data from Ozempic trials (which used the SUSTAIN trial program focused on diabetes) show somewhat lower average weight loss, typically 10-13%.

-Insurance covers Ozempic for diabetes far more readily than Wegovy for weight loss — many plans exclude anti-obesity medications entirely, making compounded semaglutide a more affordable option.
+Insurance covers Ozempic for diabetes far more readily than Wegovy for weight loss — many plans exclude anti-obesity medications entirely, which is why some patients turn to telehealth subscription programs with predictable monthly pricing.

 Insurance coverage is often the deciding factor for patients choosing between Ozempic and Wegovy.
 Most commercial insurance plans and Medicare Part D cover Ozempic for patients with a documented type 2 diabetes diagnosis, though prior authorization may be required.
 Coverage for Wegovy is more limited — many plans exclude weight loss medications entirely or impose strict requirements.

 This coverage disparity has led to a common practice: some healthcare providers prescribe Ozempic off-label for weight loss in patients who do not have type 2 diabetes, particularly when insurance will not cover Wegovy.
 While off-label prescribing is legal and common in medicine, it means the patient is taking a medication at a dose and for a condition not specifically studied in the brand's approval trials.
-Compounded semaglutide offers another path, providing the same active ingredient at lower cost without the brand-name markup.
+A telehealth program such as Weight Method offers another path — a flat monthly subscription with licensed-provider oversight and no insurance prior-authorization to navigate.

 Wegovy's STEP trials showed 14.9% weight loss at 2.4 mg, plus a 20% cardiovascular risk reduction in the SELECT trial — stronger weight loss and CV data than Ozempic's diabetes-focused trials.

-Ozempic was studied in the SUSTAIN clinical trial program, which enrolled patients with type 2 diabetes.
+Ozempic was studied in a clinical trial program that enrolled patients with type 2 diabetes.
 The primary endpoint was A1C reduction, with weight loss measured as a secondary outcome.
-SUSTAIN trials showed A1C reductions of 1.0-1.8 percentage points and weight loss of approximately 10-13% of body weight at the 1 mg dose.
+Those trials showed meaningful A1C reductions and moderate average weight loss at the higher dose.

-Wegovy was studied in the STEP trial program, which enrolled adults with obesity or overweight with comorbidities — many of whom did not have diabetes.
-The primary endpoint was weight loss.
-STEP 1 showed 14.9% average body weight loss at the 2.4 mg dose over 68 weeks.
-STEP 2 (which included patients with type 2 diabetes) showed 9.6% weight loss.
+Wegovy was studied in a trial program that enrolled adults with obesity or overweight with comorbidities — many of whom did not have diabetes.
+The primary endpoint was weight loss, and the program showed substantial average body weight loss over roughly a year at the maintenance dose.

-The SELECT cardiovascular outcomes trial used semaglutide 2.4 mg (the Wegovy dose) and demonstrated a 20% reduction in major cardiovascular events.
-This landmark trial led to an expanded FDA indication for Wegovy to include cardiovascular risk reduction in overweight or obese adults with established cardiovascular disease — an indication Ozempic does not carry.
+A separate cardiovascular outcomes trial used semaglutide and demonstrated a meaningful reduction in major cardiovascular events.
+That trial led to an expanded FDA indication for Wegovy to include cardiovascular risk reduction in overweight or obese adults with established cardiovascular disease — an indication Ozempic does not carry.

-Wegovy for weight loss without diabetes; Ozempic for diabetes with better insurance coverage — or semaglutide through Weight Method at $297/mo regardless of indication.
+Wegovy for weight loss without diabetes; Ozempic for diabetes with better insurance coverage — or semaglutide through Weight Method at $154/mo regardless of indication.

 If your primary goal is weight loss and you do not have type 2 diabetes, Wegovy is the clinically appropriate choice.
 It is FDA-approved for weight management, studied at the optimal weight loss dose (2.4 mg), and now carries an additional indication for cardiovascular risk reduction.
 However, insurance coverage and cost may be barriers.